iknowmagic/rock-paper-scissors/README.md

 # Rock Paper Scissors Lizard Spock Game

-A React implementation of the expanded Rock Paper Scissors game, adapted from an earlier Vue.js implementation.
+A modern implementation of the extended Rock Paper Scissors game, built with React and TypeScript.

 ## Project Overview

-This project is a React/TypeScript version of a Rock Paper Scissors Lizard Spock game.
-The implementation prioritizes maintaining the exact same layout, styling, and user experience from the original application.

-## Key Features

-- Modular CSS architecture for better organization and maintainability
+This web application features:

-- Component-based styling with logical folder structure
+- React with TypeScript
-- Zustand for lightweight state management (replacing Vuex)
+- Zustand for state management
-- Responsive design with mobile and desktop layouts
-- Smooth transitions and animations
+- Smooth transitions and animations enhancing user interaction
-- Fixed positioning elements that work across screen sizes
+- Responsive design optimized for mobile, tablet, and desktop
+- Modern component architecture with modular CSS

 ---